e9aru/appnroll-recruitment-exercise/README.md

 ## Notes

 - Things like number of listed repositories or pagination wasn't mentioned -> it's set to ask for last 6
-- Traffic data are not supported yet in GitHub v4 -> corresponding element (from repository card footer) is fake '?'
+- To read traffic data you need to have push access (also not supported yet in GitHub graphql) -> corresponding element (from repository card footer) is fake '?'
 - `color-ranguage.svg` was edited (replace static fill color with currentColor) for color inheritance
 - there is no search icon (magnifier)) in assets directory -> made it with css